EarthCubeInGeo/resen/docs/usage.rst

 	remove_bucket amber

-WARNING: This will perminently delete the bucket.
+WARNING: This will permanently delete the bucket.
 Any work that is not saved in a persistent storage directory will be lost.